 - Stand Mixer – This is what I always use when I make this dough.
 It’s the fastest and easiest method and less manual handling.
 This is the step outlined below in the instruction.
 This is basically a dump, mix and knead process, quick and easy and guarantee a softer smoother dough because of the longer consistency kneading.

 - Hand Mixer – It is doable but I never used it because I do not have a dough attachment.
 Important point to remember, use DOUGH attachment, a regular hook attachment will not work as it will be jammed with dough.
 Also, it’s going to be too heavy for the hook attachment to mix the dough.
 Knead the dough for 8 minutes until soft, smooth and elastic.

 - Manually – If you don’t have any electronic baking equipment for making the dough, you can do it manually.
 Simply follow the same instructions, do the mixing in a large bowl and transfer in counter top and knead manually.
 If you can last for 8 minutes of kneading, that would be best.
 Knead until soft, smooth and elastic.
 It will take a lot of arm exercise, but I’m telling you, it’s worth it.

 - Bread Machine – If you happen to have one, use the dough setting.
 Add all the wet ingredients first, followed by all dry ingredients.
+Check the consistency of the dough at the end of 1st cycle and add more liquid or flour as needed.
 Remove the dough after the 3rd rise, do not leave it inside as it will start the baking process.
 Take the dough out and divide it into 4 portion.
 Cover and let sit for 1 hour in a warm place.
 Brush top with egg wash and sprinkle with sesame seed.

 Let’s get started!